MohammadHanifJ/Operating-system_lab/EXP1/readme.md

-# The Study And Execution Of Unix Commands Has Been Completed Successfully.
+#CONCLUSION: The Study And Execution Of Unix Commands Has Been Completed Successfully.